teenaxta/new-user-setup/README.md

-# Guide to making a new user
+# New User creation script

 This simple script will make a new and install
 1. Zsh